victorgarciaesgi/regle/docs/src/core-concepts/index.md

 ## Rules

 In the rules sections, you can declare a tree matching your input state.
 Each property can then declare a record of validation rules to define its `$invalid` state.
-Regle provide a list of default rules that you can use from `@regle/rules`
+Regle provide a list of default rules that you can use from `@regle/rules`.

+You can find the [list of built-in rules here](/core-concepts/rules/built-in-rules)

 ``` ts twoslash
 // @noErrors